AdaCore/gnatstudio/docs/users_guide/compilation.rst

 This chapter describes how to compile files, build executables and run them.
-Most capabilities can be accessed through the :menuselection:`Build` menu item, or through the :menuselection:`Build` and :menuselection:`Run` contextual menu items, as described in the following section.
+Most capabilities can be accessed through the :menuselection:`Build` menu item, or through the :menuselection:`Build` and :menuselection:`Run` contextual menu items, as described below.

-When compiler messages are detected by GPS, an entry is added in the *Locations View*, allowing you to easily navigate through the compiler messages (see :ref:`The_Locations_View`), or even to automatically correct some errors or warnings (see :ref:`Code_Fixing`).
+When GPS detects compiler messages, it adds entries to the *Locations View*, allowing you to easily navigate through the compiler messages (see :ref:`The_Locations_View`) and even to automatically correct some errors or warnings (see :ref:`Code_Fixing`).

-Compiler messages also appear as icons on the side of lines in the source editors.
-When the mouse pointer is left on these icons, a tooltip appears, listing the error messages found on this line.
-When GPS is capable of automatically correcting the errors, clicking on the icon will apply the fix to the source code.
-The icons on the side of editors are removed when the corresponding entries are removed from :ref:`The_Locations_View`.
+In the source editors, compiler messages also appear as icons on the side of each line with a message.
+When the mouse pointer is placed on these icons, a tooltip appears, listing the error messages posted on the corresponding line.
+When GPS can automatical correct the errors, clicking the icon applies the fix.
+These icons are removed when the corresponding entries are removed from :ref:`The_Locations_View`.

 .. _The_Build_Menu:

 The Build Menu
 ==============

-The build menu gives access to capabilities related to checking, parsing and compiling files, as well as creating and running executables.  note that this menu is fully configurable via the `Targets` dialog, so what is documented in this manual are the default menus (see :menuselection:`Build --> Settings --> Targets` below).
+The build menu gives access to capabilities related to checking, parsing and compiling files as well as creating and running executables.
+Note that this menu is fully configurable via the `Targets` dialog, so what's documented here are the default menus (see :menuselection:`Build --> Settings --> Targets` below).

 .. index:: menu; build --> check syntax